playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 </form>
 ```

-The form helper methods all require an implicit `RequestHeader` to be available in scope.
-This will typically be provided by adding an implicit `RequestHeader` parameter to your template, if it doesn't have one already.

 ### Adding a CSRF token to the session

 To ensure that a CSRF token is available to be rendered in forms, and sent back to the client, the global filter will generate a new token for all GET requests that accept HTML, if a token isn't already available in the incoming request.